Cole, Francis – Library and Papers

 - Read Featured Item articles on items from this collection: on revolution in microscopy in Hooke’s Micrographia (1665), on fantastic beasts in Topsell’s History of four-footed beasts and serpents (1658) and Pliny’s encyclopedic work Historia Naturalis (1472).

 - Around a third of the collection is searchable via the catalogue.
-The rest can be searched via: The Cole Library of early medicine and zoology: a catalogue by Nellie B. Eales, part 1, 1472-1800; part 2, 1800 to the present day, and supplement; The Library, University of Reading, 1969-1975 (available at Special Collections).
+The rest can be searched via: The Cole Library of early medicine and zoology: a catalogue by Nellie B. Eales; Part 1: 1472-1800; Part 2: 1800 to the present day; and Supplement: The Library, University of Reading, 1969-1975 (available at Special Collections).
+We are working on cataloguing the rest of the library collection.

 Reference: MS 5315 Date: c.
 1890-1958 Extent: 26 boxes